Arison7/MessagerApi/README.md

 ![frameworks-used-transparent](https://github.com/Arison7/MessagerApi/assets/89223744/cc07d2c5-44d8-4923-99af-d6a95ec0979a)

 The application's front end is developed using TypeScript and the React library.
 For styling purposes, Sass has been employed.
-The front-end is served to the back-end via Django static files.
+The front end is served to the back end via Django static files.

-## Back-end
+## Detailed description

 The back-end is divided into three Django templates: